ubccr/xdmod/docs/gateways-realm.md

             "p.last_name = '${community-user}'"
 ```

-In its current state, the WHERE condition accepts as a parameter the gateway community user's surname.
-The command below specifies community user having last name 'Bunting'; replace this with an appropriate surname from your `modw.person` table.
+In its current state, the WHERE condition accepts as a parameter the gateway community user's `last_name`.
+The command below specifies community user 'Gateway proxy user'; replace this with an appropriate `last_name` from your `modw.person` table.

 Command:

-`$ /usr/share/xdmod/tools/etl/etl_overseer.php -p gateways.ingest -d community-user=Bunting`
+`$ /usr/share/xdmod/tools/etl/etl_overseer.php -p gateways.ingest -d community-user='Gateway proxy user'`

 Verify: